fosskers/nonempty-collections/README.md

 ## Iterators

-This library extends the notion of non-emptiness to Iterators, and provides the [`NonEmptyIterator`] trait.
+This library extends the notion of non-emptiness to iterators, and provides the [`NonEmptyIterator`](https://docs.rs/nonempty-collections/latest/nonempty_collections/iter/trait.NonEmptyIterator.html) trait.
 This has some interesting consequences:

 - Functions like `map` preserve non-emptiness.
 - Functions like `max` always have a result.
-- A non-empty Iterator chain can be `collect`ed back into a non-empty structure.
+- A non-empty iterator chain can be `collect`ed back into a non-empty structure.
 - You can chain many operations together without having to double-check for emptiness.